-An approved Business Ethics course: ACCT 6313 Professional Ethics Two credit hours in accounting research: ACCT 6314 Applied Accounting Research
+An approved Business Ethics course: ACCT 6313 Professional Ethics;

+Two credit hours in accounting research: 1 hour each embedded in ACCT 6305 and ACCT 6315; and

-Two credit hours in business communications: Part of Pre-Professional Courses in Business
+Two credit hours in business communications: Part of Pre-Professional Courses in Business.

 The requirements to sit for the exam and to receive the CPA certificate are specified in the Public Accountancy Act and are administered by the Texas State Board of Public Accountancy.
 Interested students are directed to the Texas State Board of Public Accountancy website at www.tsbpa.state.tx.us for further information.